AIG shareholders approve $9.58 mln for ex-CEO's 2016 compensation

-BRIEF-Differ Group says co and Differ China entered into guarantee service agreements

-* Company and Differ China (as guarantors) and customers (as borrowers)entered into guarantee service agreements

-June 28 American International Group Inc shareholders on Wednesday approved the company's 2016 compensation for executives, including the insurance giant's former chief executive, Peter Hancock.
+June 28 (Reuters) - American International Group Inc shareholders on Wednesday approved the company's 2016 compensation for executives, including the insurance giant's former chief executive, Peter Hancock.

 Shareholders at the annual meeting in New York voted to award Hancock a total compensation of $9.58 million for 2016, including a $1.6 million base salary, longer-term incentive pay in stock worth more than $7.8 million and additional funds.